-Through all this complexity and challenge in the Lapwai drainage we are also given an opportunity to set our own precedent for success.
-Using interdisciplinary techniques and tactics in our understanding of resource issues will lend us a more storied background to take to the decision-space.
-Adaptive governance in our managerial system allows for natural flux in our often static systems of management.
-Being dynamic and pragmatic in our understanding of precedent in our socio-ecological systems of management, governance, and ecological knowledge will lead us to a better set of outcomes.
-Examples like the Lapwai Creek watershed and its issues related to the steelhead resource problems could potentially provide us a template for future outcomes in larger systems among the heavily modified riverways of the Pacific Northwest.
+However, through this complexity and challenge in the Lapwai drainage, an opportunity for success exists.
+Using interdisciplinary techniques and tactics in our understanding of resource issues will lend us a richer background to take to the decision-space.
+Adaptive governance in our managerial system allows for resilience in our often static systems of management.
+Using historical knowledge of management, governance, and ecology in a dynamic and pragmatic way will result in a better set of outcomes.
+Examples like the Lapwai Creek watershed and its steelhead resource problems could potentially provide us a template for future outcomes in larger systems among the heavily modified riverways of the Pacific Northwest.

 Applicable Native American Law: